stephenkostas/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/02-adding-pages-to-sites/02-page-types-and-templates/02-using-content-pages/02-building-content-pages-and-templates.markdown

 # Building Content Pages from Fragments [](id=building-content-pages-from-fragments)

-After you have some Fragments, your next step is to add them to a Page Template.
+After the Page Fragment collections that you need are published, you are reay to create Page Templates.
 The Page Template will be composed of some number of Fragments - it could be one or it could be fifty.

 ## Creating a Page Template [](id=creating-a-page-template)

-You create Page Templates in the *Site Pages* page in Site Administration.
+You create Page Templates in the *Pages* page in Site Administration.

 1. From Site Administation for your site, go to *Build* &rarr; *Pages*.